clemdevs/laravel-blog-api/README.md

 ## To run the project

---configure the .env file
+1. configure the .env file
---run `migrate:fresh --seed;` to seed the database.
+2. run `migrate:fresh --seed;` to seed the database.
---run `php artisan serve;`
+3. run `php artisan serve;`